-Discussion with staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
+The person in charge and the residents confirmed that consent was sought in relation to care and treatment.
+Discussion with residents and staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
 Staff confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected.

-The staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
+The person in charge and staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
+Residents confirmed that their views and opinions were taken into account in all matters affecting them.

-Discussion with staff, review of care records and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.
+Discussion with staff, residents and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.